 The most important feature of Bellevue Animal Hospital is our professional staff.
-Our five veterinarians have over 80 years of combined experience in surgery, diagnostics, nutrition, dentistry, and wellness care.
-We emphasize continuing education, and our doctors regularly attend conferences on the latest developments in pet health, enabling us to provide the best possible care for our patients and assist you in making informed pet health care decisions.
+Our seven veterinarians have over 85 years of combined experience in surgery, diagnostics, nutrition, dentistry, and wellness care.
+We emphasize continuing education, and our doctors regularly attend professional conferences to learn about the latest developments in veterinary medicine and pet welfare, enabling us to provide the best possible care for our patients and to assist you in making informed health care decisions for your pets.

 Dr. Linda Rock-Paul

 Dr. Rock-Paul graduated from the Kansas State University College of Veterinary Medicine in May 1992, and joined our practice team the following month.
 She serves as our Support Staff Director.
-She is a member of the American Veterinary Medical Association (AVMA,) the American Association of Feline Practitioners (AAFP) and AAHA, as well as past president of the Nebraska Academy of Veterinary Medicine (NAVM.)
+She is a member of the American Veterinary Medical Association (AVMA,) the American Association of Feline Practitioners (AAFP,) the Nebraska Veterinary Medical Association (NVMA) and AAHA, as well as past president of the Nebraska Academy of Veterinary Medicine (NAVM.)

-Dr. Rock-Paul’s current four-legged family includes two Puggles named Rocky & Moose; a rescued Boxer named Bella; two cats named Isabella (Izzy) and Kim Possible; two rabbits named Charlie and Chief; and three Sulcata tortoises named Scooter, Twilight, and Emmit.
+Dr. Rock-Paul’s current four-legged family includes two Puggles named Rocky & Moose; a rescued Boxer named Bella; two cats named Isabella (Izzy) and Scooter (as well as a grandcat named Louie); two rabbits named Charlie and Chief; and two Sulcata tortoises named Scooter and Emmit.
 Her special interests include Exotic Medicine and Soft Tissue Surgery.

 Dr. Tammy Pfeiffer

 Dr. Pfeiffer graduated from Kansas State University College of Veterinary Medicine in 1993.
 She is a member of the AVMA, AAHA, and the Nebraska Veterinary Medical Association (NVMA.)
 She is also a board member of Kansas State University Pet Tribute.
-On her days off, she helps to deliver Meals on Wheels.
+On her days off, she helps to deliver Meals on Wheels, and she also helps us keep our landscaping and outdoor decor looking beautiful.
 She is married to husband Mike Wilkins and has a cat named Leila.

 Her special interests include Surgery, Internal Medicine, and Endoscopy.
 She also sees exotic animals and performs abdominal ultrasounds.